proactis-documentation/documentation-source/docs/p2p/applicationConfigurationSettings.md

-# Application Configuration Settings
+# Server Level - Settings

-# Configuration
+# ApplicationConfiguration.xml

 The application configuration values control how the P2P product works at a server level.
 These can be configured by either directly amending the **ApplicationConfiguration.xml** found in the **ConfigurationFolder** or by using the **PROACTIS Server Administration** tool.